gladcolor/LLM-Find/README.md

 # To Do
 - Needs a data assessment module.
-- Issue 1: ee observed that GPT cannot correct the contaminated information even adding instructions in the prompt.
+- Issue 1: We observed that GPT cannot correct the contaminated information even adding instructions in the prompt.
 E.g., it has about 50% chance to ignore the instruction of "using `relation(osm_id)` rather than `area(osm_id)`".
 Thus, we have to replace the string using Python code.
+- Needs to refractor the LLM_Find_Constants.py: split it out as individual data source and handbooks.

 # Note: